 The Student Disciplinary and Appeals Procedures relating to both academic and non-academic offenses are available within the Student Handbook (Section 3).
 In brief, MBRU expects its postgraduate students to function according to the highest academic, ethical, and professional standards.
 All students should familiarize themselves with MBRU policies on personal conduct and academic dishonesty.
+At

-At MBRU, all cases of academic dishonesty or academic misconduct, plagiarism, failure to properly cite other work, etc. will be handled according to MBRU Policies and Procedures.
-The consequences of academic misconduct are severe and the Deanship of Research and Graduate Studies at MBRU upholds and enforces these policies.
+MBRU, all cases of academic dishonesty academic misconduct, plagiarism, or failure to properly cite other work, etc. will be handled according to MBRU Policies and Procedures.
+The consequences of academic misconduct are severe and the College of Medicine at MBRU upholds and enforces these policies.